-The Mirror: A small mirror with gold around its edges.
+The Memory Sieve: A small mirror with gold around its edges.
 After singing an incantation, Millie can look through and view her memories from the place she is standing.

 Magical Ring: A ring she wears on her left hand.
 Anyone who comes near her while she’s wearing it will have trouble performing magic.

 Cape of the Mounte Bank: A beautiful scarlet cape that allows Millie (and a guest) to teleport 500 feet.

 Titan Sculpture: A sculpture of the Titan that Millie purchased in Trenkhet, hoping to learn more about the mysterious creature.

 Dreams Box: A small box with the word ‘Dreams’ on it.
 Millie had this when she “woke up” but she does not know its relevance.

 “More irritating than she is endearing.
 Babysitting this lion has, honestly, probably made me more responsible.”

 “She’s easy to get along with, she’s always up for some nonsensical fun and I never feel like she judges me like the others do.
 Sometimes she can be a coward and she’s not great a fighting but that’s okay.
 We’re great parents to Frangeline.”

 “Solstice just came out of fucking nowhere as one of the deadliest members of the party.
 Seriously impressed by her skills.
 I don’t get to talk to her much and I know I probably irritate her but I’m going to try not to do that as much now because there are so many ways she could kill me.”